komparo/rosetta-pipeline/frameworks.md

 ### Development

 During development, it can be useful to enter the workflow with a REPL at a particular point, with the complete environment and inputs available.

 ### Debugging

 To debug a particular task, it can be useful to enter the workflow with a REPL at a particular point, with the complete environment and inputs available.

+### Graphical user interface